anelguel/Gradebook/src/Gradebook/notes/Module6.md

 ### Value Type Parameters
 You can also change value types to be passed in by reference by using the `ref` keyword.

+### Looking for Reference Types and Value Types
+* When you work with something that has been defined by a class, you are working with a reference type.
+* A `struct` is another way to define a type.
+It is a special type, it needs to behave like a value type.
+It is small, like an int.
+They can be a lot more efficient than reference types.
+A struct is like writing a class, it has fields, methods.
+Structs are special value types.

+**How can you tell if you are working with a reference of value type?**
+1. Place you cursor on a type identifier (like `Book` or int or float)
+2. Press F12.
+This will take you to the metadata view.
+    * Struct = value types
+    * Class = reference types

+* Strings are reference types!
+Strings often behave like a value type.